enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/VersionControl/git-glossary.md

 `.git directory(Repository)`

-- Git 用来保存项目的元数据和对象数据库的地方
-- 这是 Git 中最重要的部分，从其它计算机克隆仓库时，复制的就是这里的数据
+- Where Git stores the metadata and object database for your project
+- this is the most important part of Git, and when you clone a repository from another computer, you copy the data here

 ## Stage file process

 - calculate checksum
-- 保存版本信息到git repository
-- 将校验和添加的暂存区
+- ...

 ## Untracked files

-- Git之前的提交中没有的文件
+- files that does not exist in previous commit

 ## remote repository